catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 ### Outcome of Open Planning

-- **Priortized backlog:** Decision by committer group Committed, prioritized backlog for the next release.
+- **Prioritized backlog:** Decision by committer group Committed, prioritized backlog for the next release.
 - **Resource commitment:** Teams and individuals commit to the work they will deliver, fostering accountability and setting clear expectations for the upcoming release.
 - **Updated roadmap:** The project's roadmap is updated to reflect the decisions made during the release planning, providing transparency to stakeholders and the community.
-[TO-DO clarifiy location of the roadmap / where will this be published]
+[TO-DO clarify location of the roadmap / where will this be published]
 - **Decisions are documented:** All decisions and commitments made during the planning are documented in the decision board or directly in the comment section of a feature.
-[TO-DO link to the architecture decsion board]
+[TO-DO link to the architecture decision board]
 - **Communication plan:** After the planning a communication via mailing-list will be done by the project lead including the relevant links and decisions.

 ## Feature Development